Biden to call for universal preschool in first address to Congress

 Mr. Biden's child care proposal comes as parents have been grappling to make ends meet as the coronavirus pandemic has exacerbated a child care crisis across the country.

-In an effort to provide free, high-quality, accessible preschool care to all three and four year olds, the president will call for a national partnership with states.
+In an effort to provide free, high-quality, accessible preschool care to all 3 and 4 year old children, the president will call for a national partnership with states.
 The move is expected to benefit 5 million children and save the average family $13,000, when fully implemented, according to the White House.

 This historic $200 billion investment will prioritize high-need areas.
 The goal is to enable communities and families to choose the settings that work best for them.
 The Biden plan also seeks to ensure that all publicly-funded preschools are high-quality, with low student-to-teacher ratios, high-quality and developmentally appropriate curriculum, and supportive classroom environments that are inclusive for all students.